Inside Teyana Taylor and Iman Shumpert's Dream Team Love Story - E! Online

 He was always interested in rapping, his experience playing basketball and living that NBA life inspiring his lyrics, but he admitted he never had any desire to perform until he saw the power of what Taylor could do onstage.

-And when Shumpert was announced as the winner of Dancing With the Stars, his wife, who'd been on tour (hence her absence from the ballroom), cheered him on virtually, writing, "THE LEVEL OF PROUD I AM IS TEWWWWWW MUCH TO EVEN PUT IN WORDS!!!
+And when Shumpert was announced as the winner of DWTS, his wife, who'd been on tour (hence her absence from the ballroom), cheered him on virtually, writing, "THE LEVEL OF PROUD I AM IS TEWWWWWW MUCH TO EVEN PUT IN WORDS!!!
 WOW...congrats @imanshumpert @daniellakaragach i am proud but NOT shocked!!!!
 YALL GOT THAT!
 AS YOU SHOULD!
 WELL DESERVED!!
 Thank you for trusting one another, believing in one another, killing that s--t every week & most importantly foot working that mutha f--king mirror ball home!!!!!!
 PERIOD!
 Congrats guys!!!"

-The 30-year-old had been busy working her tail off, too, so much so that she landed in the ER suffering from utter exhaustion and reluctantly had to miss a show in Connecticut after, as she shared in a Nov.
-28 Instagram post showing her in her hospital bed, her body "simply gave out."
+She had been busy working her tail off, too, so much so that she landed in the ER suffering from utter exhaustion and reluctantly had to miss a show in Connecticut after, as she shared in a Nov.
+28, 2021, Instagram post showing her in her hospital bed, her body "simply gave out."

 "[Y'all] have seen me with a broken foot and all types of other crazy s--t but still got on that stage and bodied it..."
 Taylor wrote.
 "But honestly you have to listen to your body and know when to sit down; or it will definitely sit you down...mine sat my ass down in the ER for sure but I've since got the proper fluids and nutrients put back into my body all night/morning & will take the next few off days to continue to recover."